 The basic idea behind HIIT is that you alternate between periods of slow and steady exercise, and fast-paced exercise performed at a high intensity.

-Many people, when performing cardio on a treadmill, for example, will set the treadmill to a moderate pace and will jog gently for a prolonged period.
+Many people, when performing cardio on a treadmill, for example, will set the treadmill at a moderate pace and will jog gently for a prolonged period.
 45 – 60 minutes often seems to be the magic number.

 With HIIT, you would set the treadmill to a slow pace and walk for, say, 60 seconds.
 You would then crank up the speed until you were sprinting at close to 100% of your max exertion levels and would sprint for 30 seconds or so.